dorfingerjonas/dorfingerjonas/README.md

 ## I'm a Student and Developer

-- 🔭 I’m currently working on (Schuldners Liste)[schuldners-liste] and some school stuff
+- 🔭 I’m currently working on [schuldners-liste](Schuldners Liste) and some school stuff
 - 🥅 2021 Goals: Enhance (Schuldners Liste)[schuldners-liste], get more into Angular and meet new awesome people
 - ⚡ Hobbies: I love photography and skiing